 Not sure what to share on social media?
 Feedly can help keep you on track.
 Feedly is a news aggregator application that helps gather everything you are interested in reading in one place.
 Once set up by subscribing to the publications you want to follow, you will be able to organize the content base on your preference, read them within the tool, and share them on social media with just one click.

 Among all the social media scheduling tools, we chose Buffer mainly because of its easy-to-use interface.
 It is a time-saving tool that allows you to update all your social channels with one click.
 Besides its scheduling function, Buffer also provides content suggestions on topics including marketing, inspiration, business & startup, etc. The tool is also available on mobile.

 Followerwonk is a Twitter analytics tool that allows you to search Twitter bios, compare Twitter users, and analyze Twitter followers with a free account.
 It helps you to get an idea about how well you are connected and who you should connect with.
 Their analysis tells you a lot about your followers (or people you follow) such as their location, active hours, interest, authority scores, and so on.
 With the Search Bios function, you are able to identify influencers within your niche and find like-minds to connect with.

 UnfollowerStats examines your friendship on Twitter.
-It tells you who unfollowed you, who’s not following you back, and who you are not following back.
-What’s more, you can check how active your followers are on Twitter, when they joined Twitter, and the relationship between two users.
+It tells you who unfollowed you, who are not following you back, and who you are not following back.
+What’s more, you can check how active your followers are on Twitter, when they joined Twitter and the relationship between two users.
 This information can be helpful for you to make decisions about who to follow….or not.